 Rums from French-speaking places use the word rhum.

 Rums from Spanish-speaking places use the word ron.

 The word aged is used to denote time served quality.
-In France it is termed ‘rhum vieux’ while in France it is ‘ron añejo’.
+The French it is termed ‘rhum vieux’ and the Spanish is ‘ron añejo’.

 The Origin of Rum